JeffDeCola/my-cheat-sheets/software/development/languages/latex-math-mode-cheat-sheet/README.md

 pdflatex latex-math-mode.txt
 ```

-This example will be explained below.
+This example outlines and basics of latex math mode and is explained below.

 ## USING LaTeX IN MATH MODE